 Education technology organizations around the world are announcing support for teachers with free access to apps and resources.
 You can easily add new apps for your students to use as you continue to find resources to help you and your students with remote learning, as long as this feature has been enabled.

-Use this quick tutorial to learn how to use the Teacher Console and My Backpack to make new apps available to your specific classes.
+Use this quick tutorial to learn how to use the My Classes feature to make new apps available to your specific classes.

 Are students using their tools and resources?

 Wondering how you’ll know if students are engaging in school work?
-With ClassLink’s Teacher Console, you can see which applications students are using and for how long.
+With ClassLink’s My Classes feature, you can see which applications students are using and for how long.
 You can view this data through the lens of the entire class or individual students.
 This critical data will quickly alert you to students who are not engaged or are having access issues, so you can reach out and address challenges and problems.

 We know ClassLink is one piece of the remote learning puzzle.
 It will take a toolbox filled with easy-to-use, helpful resources to support your efforts.
 With that in mind, we asked educators and education experts to share what they consider some of the most useful and practical resources for remote learning.